TechnicJelle/BlueMapWebAddons/README.md

 You're welcome to ping me, @TechnicJelle.

 ## Contributing
-If you have a script that you think would be useful to others, or have a useful modification to an existing script, please feel free to create a pull request!
+If you have a script or style that you think would be useful to others, or have a useful modification to an existing one, please feel free to create a pull request!

-Make sure that each script has its own folder, with a README.md file that explains what the script does, how to install it, and how to use it.
+Make sure that each addon has its own folder, with a README.md file that explains what it does, how to install it, and how to use it.
 Please make sure that the readme is understandable standalone.
 It should also contain a demonstration video or screenshot, and a link to the original author.

-And don't forget to add your script to the list above!
+And don't forget to add your script or style to the correct list above!